iWORK: Employment Opportunities for People with Disabilities

 WARC maintains a contract with the Department of the Interior to provide janitorial jobs and training at the local BLM offices.
 The crew is responsible for daily janitorial maintenance throughout the building.
 Small groups of employees including an HSI/WARC employed supervisor integrate into an on-site business environment to supplement an existing work force.
 The crews of 5 learn a broad range of jobs skills and life skills.

 HSI’s Fallon Grounds Maintenance Program provides training and employment opportunities for people with disabilities in grounds maintenance, general maintenance, lawn care, and weed control.
 These areas allow HSI employees to learn a broad range of job and life skills which enable further integration into the community.
-There are approximately 6 individuals who benefit from our Grounds Maintenance Program.

 The Mechanical Assembly division provides paid and unpaid training in electro-mechanical assembly, mechanical assembly, packing, wire terminations, wire harness assembly, component soldiering.
 From simple attachments to riveting, drilling and other simple machine operations, we can deliver.